valb3r/flowable-bpmn-intellij-plugin/README.md

 # What is this

-This project provides plugin for
+This project provides BPMN modeler plugin for
  - [Flowable BPMN engine](https://github.com/flowable/flowable-engine)
  - [Activiti BPMN engine](https://github.com/Activiti/Activiti)

-process editor integration into IntelliJ, aiming for code navigation support between BPMN diagram and your classes including Spring beans.
+process editing integration into IntelliJ, aiming for code navigation support between BPMN diagram and your classes including Spring beans.

 **Currently, it is work-in-progress.**